 Nine month academic appointments and summer supplements

 Non-medical faculty members on nine-month appointments may receive summer supplements through the Duke payroll system up to a maximum of three-ninths (3/9ths) of their base salary rate for the immediately preceding academic year.
 Summer supplements may come from a variety of sources (including University and non-federal) and may be paid over the span of the four months designated as outside of the academic year (as summer supplements are calculated for the fiscal year, rather than the calendar year the payments will be for: July, August, May and June).

 However, if faculty receive summer supplements as a result of effort expended on federally-sponsored projects, the supplements must be booked and paid under the following conditions:

 - For any one month, faculty may charge no more than 75% of their effort to federal grants and contracts, including federal flow-through dollars.
 The distribution of pay should reflect the effort expended.

 - Over the four months, faculty may receive no more than two and a half ninths (2.5 effort months) from federal sources, including federal flow-through projects.
 Faculty may receive the remaining one-half ninth from institutional or non-federal funds.

-Access the guidance over for nine month appointments and summer supplements for exceptions, implications, and additional information.
+Access guidance on supplemental payments on sponsored projects.
+Additional, access the guidance over for nine month appointments and summer supplements for exceptions, implications, and other information.